Join us this Sunday for the Holiday Fair and Messiah Sing-Along

 UUCB Staff and Board Availability

-• Charis Domador (Connections Coordinator) works remotely Mondays, Wednesdays, and Fridays.
-Email: connections@uucb.org
+• Charis Domador (Connections Coordinator): works remotely M-F. Email

 Stay in Touch

 • Pastoral Care Need?
 If you or a UUCB congregant you know is sick, hospitalized, recovering, grieving or otherwise in need of attention and support, please email us at pastoralcare@uucb.org.
 In case of a pastoral emergency, you may call Rev. Marcus Liefert at (510) 525-0302 ext.
-303 or email him at revmarcus@uucb.org.
-He is always available for pastoral needs.
+303 He is always available for pastoral needs, as phone messages will be forwarded to him.

 • Subscribe to our newsletters.